 You must avoid creating safety hazards.
-If, at any time, I find a safety hazard, I will take into possession all of the equipment associated with that hazard, thus disrupting your experiment.
-I will release the equipment after we meet to discuss the nature of the hazard and how to avoid it in the future.
+If, at any time, I find that an apparatus presents a safety hazard, I will lock everyone out of the laboratory until the person who created the hazard removes it.

 This arrangement is designed to encourage you to engage in professional conduct.
 In general, in the sciences, laboratory facilities and laboratory equipment are shared due to their high cost.
-Consequently, coordination, cooperation, and consideration are critical to everyone's success.
+Consequently, coordination and cooperation are critical to everyone's success.